Derrick (TV series): Derrick and Klein

 As the series begins, Derrick has only recently been promoted from Hauptinspektor to Oberinspektor.
 The personal relationship between Derrick and his assistant, Klein, is characterized by Derrick's frequent annoyance over Klein, which takes its form as sarcastic remarks to the point of rolling his eyes and shaking his head over his companion in front of witnesses and in public.
 The reason for this animosity remains unclear, since Klein rarely makes any mistakes, yet Derrick seems to pick at him quite regularly.
 Klein, though, never talks back and also never gives the slightest appearance of taking offense at this low-level bullying.
 These many minor episodes notwithstanding, the two work very professionally and organically as a team, but with Derrick always as the leading partner.
 This behavior of Derrick's becomes less noticeable as the seasons progress.

 Derrick hardly has any private life; a girlfriend occurs only in two episodes.
 In one episode, Derrick says, "no, I am no longer married"; Klein, however, does not seem to have any private life; as a younger inspector, he seems to love getting statements from young, good-looking girls.
 In that respect and also in the way he goes about a case, Derrick resembles Lt.
 Columbo.
-As Umberto Eco has pointed out, though, Columbo is the obedient, seemingly helpless servant of a community of rich and powerful Californians, while Derrick, elegantly dressed and impeccably behaved, always appears in control, and is superior even to the wealthy people he is tracking down.
+As Umberto Eco has pointed out, though, Columbo is the obedient public servant of rich and powerful Californians (even as he relentlessly, remorselessly, and successfully pursues those engaged in wrongdoing, particularly murder) while Derrick, elegantly dressed and impeccably behaved, always appears in control, and is superior even to the wealthy people he is tracking down.

-Just like an earlier television series, Der Kommissar (also written by Reinecker), Derrick features many prominent German and Austrian actors and actresses, including Lilli Palmer, Armin Mueller-Stahl, Klaus Maria Brandauer, Maria Schell, Horst Buchholz, Curd Jürgens, Christine Kaufmann, Brigitte Mira, Gottfried John, Sybil Danning, Reinhard Kolldehoff, Carl Möhner, Eric Pohlmann, Anton Diffring, Ursula Buchfellner, and Christoph Waltz.
-Many appear repeatedly in different roles throughout several of the seasons.
+Just like an earlier television series, Der Kommissar (also written by Reinecker), Derrick features many prominent German and Austrian actors and actresses (including a few expatriates), such as Lilli Palmer, Armin Mueller-Stahl, Klaus Maria Brandauer, Maria Schell, Horst Buchholz, Curd Jürgens, Christine Kaufmann, Brigitte Mira, Gottfried John, Sybil Danning, Reinhard Kolldehoff, Carl Möhner, Eric Pohlmann, Anton Diffring, Ursula Buchfellner and Christoph Waltz.
+Many appeared repeatedly in different roles throughout several of the seasons.

-As one of the first Western TV series shown on the screen of Chinese televisions after the country opened its gate to outside world in 1980s, the series (as "Detective Derek" - 《探长德里克》) was popular in China.
+As one of the first Western TV series shown on the screen of Chinese televisions after the country opened its gate to outside world in 1980s, the series (as "Detective Derek" – 《探长德里克》) was popular in China.
 Reportedly, it was also actually used to teach police officers and inspectors in proper procedure of tracing and solving criminal cases.
 Derrick reached cult status in Australia, where it screened on SBS Television with English subtitles.